Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Total working hours: 25-35 weekly (down from 50-55)

-Revenue growth: Freed capacity = add clients or raise rates = +$10K-$30K monthly
+Revenue growth: freed capacity lets you add clients or raise rates, producing an extra $10K–$30K/month.

-The Three Hidden Problems That Break Delegation Sequence
+Three Hidden Problems That Break the 6-Step Delegation Sequence

-This sequence works when executed in order.
+This 6-step delegation sequence works when you run the steps in order.
 Here’s what breaks it.

 Why it happens: “I’ll document as we go” or “they’ll figure it out.”

-What it costs: The hire asks 30-50 questions weekly, the founder becomes a bottleneck, time saved = negative, and the hire quits, frustrated.
-Cost: $15K-$25K wasted + 4-6 months lost.
+What it costs: the hire asks 30–50 questions weekly, the founder becomes a bottleneck with time saved going negative, the hire quits frustrated, and $15K–$25K is wasted plus 4–6 months lost.

-The fix: Do NOT hire until 5 workflows are documented + the decision framework is complete.
-No exceptions.
+The fix: do not hire until 5 workflows are documented and the decision framework is complete, with no exceptions.

-What it is: Hiring a delivery specialist as the first hire instead of an admin first
+What it is: hiring a delivery specialist as the first hire instead of an admin.

 Why it happens: “Admin work isn’t valuable, I need help with real work.”

-What it costs: The Specialist has no proven systems, asks constant questions about decisions/processes, quality is inconsistent, and clients complain.
+What it costs: the specialist has no proven systems, asks constant questions about decisions and processes, quality is inconsistent, clients complain, and $25K–$40K is burned on a failed hire plus client losses.

-The fix: Admin first (Step 3) proves systems work.
-Communication second (Step 4) proves client-facing delegation.
-Only then, delivery (Step 5).
+The fix: admin first (Step 3) proves systems work, communication second (Step 4) proves client-facing delegation, and only then should you delegate delivery (Step 5).

-What it is: Hiring a VA + Specialist + Manager all at once to “move faster.”
+What it is: hiring a VA, specialist, and manager all at once to “move faster.”

-What it costs: Role confusion, overlapping responsibilities, team dysfunction, and multiple failed hires simultaneously.
+What it costs: role confusion, overlapping responsibilities, team dysfunction, and multiple failed hires at the same time, burning $60K–$100K and creating 6–12 months of chaos.

 First hire (admin): $3K × 4 months = $12K before quitting